Strategies to Help You Stop Overpaying for Broadband, Negotiate Better Rates, and Optimize Your Home Network

 | 5+ People (Heavy gaming, large file uploads) | 400 – 500+ Mbps | Premium / Gigabit |

-One of the absolute easiest ways we’ve seen people save money is to stop renting networking gear from their ISP.
+One of the absolute easiest ways we’ve seen people save money is to stop renting networking gear from their internet service provider.
+When weighing a buy vs rent router decision, the math heavily favors purchasing.
 Major providers typically charge between $10 and $15 per month for a basic gateway device.
-While it might seem convenient to use the box they hand you during installation, you are essentially paying for that device over and over again in perpetuity without ever building equity in the hardware.
-If you are renting equipment at $15 a month, you are throwing away $180 over a 12-month period, and a staggering $360 over 24 months.
+While it might seem convenient to use the box they hand you during installation, you are essentially paying for that device over and over again without ever gaining ownership.
+If you are renting equipment at $15 a month, you are throwing away $180 every single year.

-We highly recommend that you buy your own modem and router.
-You can purchase a high-quality modem and router for a one-time cost of roughly $100 to $150.
-This investment pays for itself incredibly fast and provides better performance, stronger Wi-Fi coverage, and tighter security.
+We highly recommend that you buy your own hardware.
+You can purchase a highly capable modem and router for a one-time cost of roughly $100.
+This investment pays for itself in less than eight months.
+Beyond the impressive annual savings, owning your own equipment often provides better performance, stronger Wi-Fi coverage, and tighter network security.

 To successfully stop the rental charges, follow these simple steps to return your leased equipment: